 Chief Financial Officer

 Rose has over 35 years of fiscal experience in both the for-profit and not-for-profit sectors.
 For the past 20 years, she has held positions as Finance Director, Controller and Chief Financial Officer.
 As CARE’s CFO, Rose is responsible for fiscal oversight, finance, accounting, and compliance and information technology.
 Rose has a Bachelor of Accountancy from Walsh College and is active volunteer in the community.

 Chief Development Officer

 Erika has been working in the nonprofit sector for over 20 years.
 Erika has extensive experience in philanthropy, marketing & advocacy, and worked for local, national and international organizations overseeing a variety of programs in support of helping communities thrive in Michigan, New York City and Washington DC.
 As Chief Development Officer, she leads efforts to facilitate philanthropic gifts and support to advance the mission of CARE and its programs and initiatives.
-She earned a Bachelor of Arts in political science from Western Michigan University in Political Science and is a member of the Association of Fundraising Professionals.
+She earned a Bachelor of Arts in political science from Western Michigan University and is a member of the Association of Fundraising Professionals.